torognes/inf9380/cloud/elasticluster_part1.md

 ## 2. Log into your admin server
-Find the username and password given to you.
+Find the username and password given to you: < ... >
 On linux do:
 ```
 ssh -i .ssh/inf9380-ssh studentNN@admin-studentNN